benjamminj/learningfuze-testing-workshop/notes.md

 }
 ```

+As time goes on, the test coverage will likely _increase_ as people become more comfortable with testing.
+Periodically revisit the coverage thresholds and increase them until your app is at a coverage level you're comfortable with.

 Now that we've got our `test:cov` command dialed in, let's make sure that it runs in CI.
 This will guarantee that anyone contributing to this codebase keeps the test coverage from dipping any lower.

 ```yml